leokuo0724/BMAD-METHOD/src/modules/sdd/workflows/product-flow/instructions.md

 <action>Ensure all variables in the template are replaced with actual content</action>
 <action>Format the document with proper markdown structure, headings, and lists</action>
+<action>Ensure Task-level story points are clearly displayed for each task</action>
+<action>Ensure Story-level points show as sum of task points</action>
 <action>Save the complete PRD to the output file</action>

 <template-output>complete_prd_document</template-output>